SturmB/trakt/import.md

 Import all tvshows with imdb id from file ``tvshows_favorites.csv`` into watchlist:

 	$ ./import_trakt.py -c config.ini -f imdb -i  tvshows_favorites.csv -l watchlist -t shows

+Import all movies with imdb id from file ``movies.csv`` into your collection with collected_at date in CSV:

+    $ ./import_trakt.py -c config.ini -f imdb -i movies.csv -l collection -t movies -o

+Import all TV shows with tvdb id from file ``shows.csv`` into your collection with collected_at date in CSV:

+    $ ./import_trakt.py -c config.ini -f tvdb -i shows.csv -l collection -t shows -o

 Import all movies with imdb id from file ``movies_views.csv`` into history and mark as seen: